mminer/scene-view-bookmarks/README.md

 ## Requirements

 Unity 2019.4 or later.
-The scene view overlay only appears in 2021.2 and up.
+The scene overlay only appears in 2021.2 and up.

 ## Installing